-- 9. Are the respondents and the sample necessarily the same people (or things)?
-Why or why not? - 10.
-What is the response rate for a study?
-How to you determine it (VERY simple math)? - 11.
-Which of the following constitute "non-response"? - a.
+- a.
 You are unable to contact someone who was randomly selected - b.
 Someone declines to participate - c.
 Someone refuses to sign the informed consent statement - d.
 Someone starts to complete your on-line questionnaire (note, not survey), but stops answering questions at question number 13 out of 20 questions - e.
-Someone starts to complete your on-line questionnaire, but stops answering questions at question number 7 out of 20 questions - 12.
+Someone starts to complete your on-line questionnaire, but stops answering questions at question number 7 out of 20 questions - 10.
 Why is non-response (nonresponse bias) a threat to your ability to generalize the conclusions you reach in a research project?
-Why doesn't replacement solve remove the threat? - 13.
+Why doesn't replacement remove this threat? - 11.
 What is the difference between coverage bias and selection bias?
-Assume you want to conduct a study to examine the impact of participation youth groups engaged in community service during high school on academic achievement in four-year colleges and universities.
-Think about coverage bias and EPSEM (equal probability selection method) as you answer these questions. - a.
+Assume you want to conduct a study to examine the impact of participation in youth groups engaged in communityservice during high school on academic achievement in four-year colleges and universities.
+Think about coverage bias and EPSEM (equal probability selection method) as you answerthese questions. - a.
 Would UF be a good place to conduct this study?
 Why or why not? - b.
 Assume you decide to conduct the study with UF undergraduate students.
 UF student records indicate participation in youth organizations.
 The registrar has offered to provide a list of randomly selected e-mail addresses of students who reported that they belonged to a youth organization in high school.
-Which would be better to use the list of students offered by the registrar's office or to ask the registrar to send a randomly selected list of UF students as a whole? - 14.
+Which would be better to use the list of students offered by the registrar's office or to ask the registrar to send a randomly selected list of UF students as a whole? - 12.
 I ask you not to use the term survey for a number of reasons.
 One reason is that people substitute the word "survey" for "sample."
 (They also confuse it with a method of data collection and a type of research design.)
 Results of the failure to use clearly defined terms include erroneous results, unjustified conclusions, and poor practice.
 Here are some statements made by a company purporting to conduct on-line surveys of the "general public."
 Identify the errors with regard to sampling these statements reveal.

 "The average response rate for email surveys is 24.8%.
 In a survey of the general public a response rate of 24.8% is good compared to the telephone standard of 8-12%.
-It could be desirable to increase this number, but there is no reason to panic if you are have response rates lower than 25%.
-You may have a difficult to reach sample group or your survey topic may be sensitive.
+It could be desirable to increase this number, but there is no reason to panic if you have response rates lower than 25%.
+You may have a difficult situation for reach the sample group or your survey topic may be sensitive.
 In any case, your response rate will differ based on the topic and target audience, no matter how good your research plan and even the best surveys can be tweaked to increase response rate."